PubInv/Mathathon-2018-Simplex-Chains/README.md

 that fills all space?
 If you find a good generator, make a pull request or just place it in an issue and we will add it to our library of sample generators.

+## Draft of 3D Playground

+We are currently attempting to develop a similar piece of code for [3D regular tetrahedra](https://pubinv.github.io/Mathathon-2018-Simplex-Chains/3Dplayground/index.html).

 ## Motivation and More Math

 To understand why problems like this, and in particular 3D versions of these